Beach Towns in Mexico: 17 Amazing Beach Destinations in Mexico For Your Next Vacation

 Don’t you just love unexpected pleasant surprises when you visit a city or town you have no expectations for?

-We went to visit Tijuana as the main attraction for the weekend and someone in our group suggested Rosarito Beach as an overnight destination for the trip.
-We were so glad we went!
-We knew nothing about it and we were blown away by all the incredible things to do in Rosarito!
+We went to visit Tijuana as the main attraction for the weekend, and someone in our group suggested Rosarito Beach as an overnight destination for the trip.

-This city is a beautiful place to vacation for a few days to relax with a margarita in hand listening to the waves of the Pacific Ocean lap against the shoreline.
-It’s an easy drive from San Diego if you’re in the states and want to drive to Mexico – it’s just an hour and a half drive.
+This city is a beautiful place to vacation for a few days to relax with a margarita in hand, listening to the waves of the Pacific Ocean lap against the shoreline.

-There are delicious places to eat, like Susanna’s, owned by an American expat (and strong female businesswoman herself!), and a gorgeous resort, we highly recommend Rosarito Beach Hotel.
+There are delicious places to eat, like Susanna’s, owned by an American expat (and strong female businesswoman herself), and a gorgeous resort; we highly recommend Rosarito Beach Hotel.

 We were also able to find beautiful street art if you’re into public murals and no shortage of photo-worthy spots in Rosarito!